 Sex should be pleasurable to both partners, but there may be times when one does not enjoy what’s happening because of physical problems like erectile dysfunction or lack of lubrication.
 If these issues persist, talk to your doctor because they could be related to severe underlying conditions like diabetes or heart disease.

 The emotional benefits of sex are clear.
 It also positively affects your health, builds intimacy with your partner, and can even help you lose weight!
 So what’s been your experience?
-We would love to hear about it in the comments below.
+If you or someone you know is looking to improve your health, share this article on Facebook or Twitter so that others can learn more about self-care.